nziokifred/nziokifred.github.io/README.md

 Fredrick Nzioki

-This is my portfolio as I begin to learn how to code in Moringa-prep
+This is my portfolio as I begin to learn how to code in Moringa-prep at Moringa School

 ## Set-up
 ```